conveyal/scenario-editor/docs/learn-more/faq.md

 All authorized users within an organization have access to that organization's regions, projects, and scenarios.
 Multiple users should not edit or analyze the same project concurrently.
 If multiple users try to edit the same modification simultaneously, or if you have Conveyal Analysis open in multiple browser tabs, you may see "data out of date" errors.

-### How long should it take to start a single-origin analysis?
+### How long should it take to start a single-origin analysis? <a name="how-long"/>

 Three steps take place when starting a new single-origin analysis.

 First, the main Analysis server must request and initialize a compute cluster from Amazon Web Services.
-For scalability, we start a "worker" server for each [transport network](../glossary.html#transport-network) being analyzed.
+For scalability, we start a "worker" server for each [transport network](../glossary.md#transport-network) being analyzed.
 This means that even if you are already successfully fetching analysis results for a project, a new server will be needed if you switch to a project associated with a different GTFS bundle or region, or if you change the routing engine version.

 Second, the worker server needs to set up a transport network.
 It first checks whether the required transport network is already built and available for download from Amazon S3.
 If it is, the server downloads it and proceeds to step 3.
 If a pre-built network cannot be downloaded, the server downloads the required input files (OSM extract and GTFS bundle).
 It then builds the transport network by combining the road and transit layers, which can be a lengthy process (on the order of 10 minutes for large regions, and an hour for very large regions with dense networks).
 To avoid having to repeat this step, the server will upload the built network to S3 for future use.